 DOE also submits an annual Superfund Amendment and Reauthorization Act 312 report, as required by EPA regulations.
 This report outlines the hazardous materials, as defined in applicable regulations, which are present under DOE purview at PGDP above certain thresholds.

-Fuel storage tanks are inventoried on a regular basis.
+Fuel storage tanks and chemical storage areas are inventoried on a regular basis.

-3.11 SPCC PLANS
+3.10 SPCC PLANS